wordofwarning/wordofwarning.org/archive/2015-turn/index.md

 ###[Friday 27](/archive/2015-turn/fri) + [Saturday 28](/archive/2015-turn/sat) March 2015, 7.30pm
 Pirouetting and spinning, twizzling and twirling, Turn lands at Contact for its fourth year… this two-day conflagration of the best new dance in town explodes into life, with some fifteen† new works taking over the whole building.

+Now it's all over, see our [Turn image gallery](/galleries/2015-turn).

 ####Venue + Booking Details
 Dates: Friday 27 + Saturday 28 March 2015, 7.30pm
 [Venue: Contact](http://contactmcr.com/visit/getting-here), Oxford Road, Manchester, M15 6JA